-As of December 31, 2015 and 2014, the Company had also accepted collateral, consisting of various securities, with an estimated fair value of \$45 million and \$24 million, respectively, which are held in separate custodial accounts and are not recorded in the consolidated statements of financial condition.
-The Company is permitted by contract to sell or repledge this collateral and as of December 31, 2015 and 2014, none of the collateral had been sold or repledged.
-As of December 31, 2015 and 2014, the Company provided collateral in the form of various securities with an estimated fair value of \$5 million, which are included in fixed maturity securities.
+As of December 31, 2016 and 2015, the Company had also accepted collateral, consisting of various securities, with an estimated fair value of \$61 million and \$45 million, respectively, which are held in separate custodial accounts and are not recorded in the consolidated statements of financial condition.
+The Company is permitted by contract to sell or repledge this collateral and as of December 31, 2016 and 2015, none of the collateral had been sold or repledged.
+As of December 31, 2016 and 2015, the Company provided collateral in the form of various securities with an estimated fair value of zero and \$5 million, respectively, which are included in fixed maturity securities.
 The counterparties are permitted by contract to sell or repledge this collateral.